 Variable costs refer to those costs which vary directly in proportion to changes in the volume of output or sales.
 These costs tend to increase or decrease with the rise and fall in production or sales.
 Variable costs vary in total but their per-unit cost remains constant.
 Direct material cost, direct wages, direct expenses, consumable stores, commission on sales, etc., are the typical examples of variable costs.

 Fixed costs refer to those costs which tend to remain unaffected by the changes in the volume of output or sales.
 In other words, fixed costs remain unchanged with the increase or decrease in output or sales.
 These costs remain fixed in total but their per-unit cost changes with changes in output or sales.

 These costs depend mainly on the effluxion of time and do not vary directly with the changes in the volume of output or sales.
 Rent, rates, taxes, insurance charges, manager’s salary etc., are the typical examples of fixed costs.

 It should be remembered that fixed costs are not absolutely fixed for all times.
 These are fixed only in relation to a certain level of production capacity.

-Semi-variable costs refer to costs which tend to vary with changes in the volume of output or sales, but not directly in proportion to such changes.
+Semi-variable costs refer to costs that tend to vary with changes in the volume of output or sales, but not directly in proportion to such changes.
 These costs have the characteristics of both fixed and variable costs.
-A part of semi-variable costs remains constant in spite of changes in the volume of output or sales, while the other part varies in proportion to changes in volume of output or sales.
-Repairs and maintenance costs of plant, machinery and building, salary of supervisor etc., are the typical examples of semi-variable costs.
+A part of semi-variable costs remains constant in spite of changes in the volume of output or sales, while the other part varies in proportion to changes in the volume of output or sales.
+Repairs and maintenance costs of plant, machinery and building, the salary of supervisor, etc., are the typical examples of semi-variable costs.

 Under this, costs are classified according to whether or not these are influenced by the action of a given member of an undertaking.
 The classes of costs are: